Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Restricted to Freshwater

 Do you like swordfishing?
-Well, unfortunately, you can’t do that in a bass boat, as it is designed only for fishing bass and other small freshwater fish.
-In addition to this, you should never try going in the ocean in your bass boat, or chances are, you won’t be making it back home.
+Unfortunately, you can’t do that in a bass boat, as it is designed only for fishing bass and other small freshwater fish.

 Their engines get rusted if exposed to saltwater and are designed to handle calm lake and river waters only.
 This factor restricts your fishing style to freshwater only, making the bass boat a less versatile fishing boat.